TheBoyMoe/Find-A-Dev/README.md

 # Find-A-Dev
-Rails app which allows non-technical founders find the perfect developer to build their vision.
+Rails app which allows non-technical founders find the perfect developer to build their next project.

 ## Installation Guide

 Create a .env file in the root of the app and add the following keys for Google, Github (third party authentication) and Dropbox(file uploads).
 You'll need to create a Google app to get the client_id and client_secret.
 You'll need a Github and Dropbox accounts for their respective keys.

 ```text
 GOOGLE_CLIENT_ID=